 Postscript 1: Question: Since the Bible teaches that God the Holy Spirit already indwells all genuine believers, why would Roman Catholicism make such a HUGE deal about (allegedly) physically ingesting God the Son at Sunday mass every week?
 Answer: Because the eucharist/transubstantiation doctrine equates to tremendous control for the Catholic clergy.

 Postscript 2: Catholicism claims the sacrifice of the mass is a “re-presentation” of Jesus’s sacrifice at Calvary, but the Bible says there is NO MORE sacrifice for sin.

-“Day after day every priest stands and performs his religious duties; again and again he offers the same sacrifices, which can never take away sins.
-But when this priest had offered for all time one sacrifice for sins, he sat down at the right hand of God” – Hebrews 10:11-12.
+“And every priest stands daily at his service, offering repeatedly the same sacrifices, which can never take away sins.
+But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, waiting from that time until his enemies should be made a footstool for his feet.
+For by a single offering he has perfected for all time those who are being sanctified.” – Hebrews 10:11-14

 Jesus Christ is now seated at the right hand of God the Father.
 He is NOT situated on Catholic altars as a broken host/victim.

 *The RCC hierarchy stipulates that only venial sins can be forgiven at mass.
 They claim mortal sins can only be forgiven by a priest in confession.